 2. Don’t let your kids brush their teeth unsupervised.

-It may seem harmless to let your kids brush their teeth on their own, while you finish up one final email or clean up one last dish before you sit down for the long haul of reading stories and cuddling.
+It may seem harmless to let your kids brush their teeth on their own while you finish up one final email email or clean up that last dish before you sit down to read stories and put them to bed.
 However, you should supervise your child’s brushing until at least age 7.
-They will not likely get to all the hard-to-reach places, and kids don’t technically develop the appropriate manual dexterity until they can write in cursive.
-Parents should follow up with a final, thorough brushing.
+They will not likely get to all the hard-to-reach places, so should follow up with a final, thorough brushing.

 3. Make sure you budget enough time for brushing.

-In addition to monitoring your child during brushing, keep in mind that children require a longer schedule than adults that includes a recommended two-minute brushing, flossing, plus a parental follow-up.
-Using a two-minute sand timer, such as the options available online or from a pharmacist is one way to teach children, or there are several free teeth-brushing apps for your phone or tablet.
+In addition to monitoring your child during brushing, keep in mind that children require a longer schedule that includes a recommended two-minute brushing, flossing, and parental follow-up.
+Using a two-minute sand timer, such as the options available online or from a pharmacist are good ways to teach kids how much time to spend brushing.
+There are also several free teeth-brushing apps for your phone or tablet.